-Spalding University has a total of two, on-campus student housing facilities.
+Spalding University has two on-campus student housing facilities.
 Each facility is equipped with fire detection systems, including smoke and heat detectors, pull-box notification stations, and alarm panels.
 Each facility is equipped with an integrated fire sprinkler system and fire extinguishers.
-All fire life safety systems are electronically monitored by ADS Security.
+All fire life safety systems are electronically monitored by VECTOR SECURITY.